Yahya-Saleh/Projects/Python/Machine-Learning and AI/tictactoe/ReadMe.md

 The purpose of this project is to construct an AI that plays Tic-Tac-Toe optimally using the **MiniMax Search algorithm** to determine the best move.

+> You can compare this project to a one that i did at [middle school](https://github.com/Yahya-Saleh/Projects/tree/master/Python/Must%20Check%20Middle-school%20projects) ;)

 ## Usage

 ```bash